How to buy the best smartwatch

 Read all of our in-depth Samsung smartwatch reviews.

 Designed to work exclusively with iPhones, Apple’s WatchOS offers a touch-based interface that lets you scroll through your contacts, dictate texts and build your own fitness regime.
-In September 2016, Apple launched the next version of the OS – Apple watchOS 3.
+In September 2017, Apple released the next version of the OS – Apple watchOS 4.
+Improvements included more in-depth heart-rate tracking and analysis, plus a redesigned workout app.

 Pros: It’s relatively simple to use and works well with the iPhone – delivering all the notifications you’d expect and allowing you to customise the look and feel of the interface through apps.